 Corporations are not without certain disadvantages.
 Most corporations are taxable entities, and their income is subject to taxation.
 This “income tax” is problematic as it oftentimes produces double taxation.
 This effect occurs when shareholders receive cash dividends that they must include in their own calculation of taxable income.
-Thus, a dollar earned at the corporate level is reduced by corporate income taxes (at a rate that is likely about 35%); to the extent the remaining after-tax profit is distributed to shareholders as dividends, it is again subject to taxes at the shareholder level (at a rate that will vary in the 15% to 35% range).
-So, as much as half or more of the profits of a dividend-paying corporation are apt to be shared with governmental entities.
+Thus, a dollar earned at the corporate level is reduced by corporate income taxes; to the extent the remaining after-tax profit is distributed to shareholders as dividends, it is again subject to taxes at the shareholder level.
+So, a large portion of the profits of a dividend-paying corporation are apt to be shared with governmental entities.

 Governments are aware that this double-taxation outcome can limit corporate investment and be potentially damaging to an economy.
 Various measures of relief are sometimes available, depending on the prevailing political climate (including “dividends received deductions” for dividends paid between affiliated companies, lower shareholder tax rates on dividends, and S-Corporation provisions that permit closely held corporations to attribute their income to the shareholders thereby avoiding one level of tax).
 Some countries adopt “tax holidays” that permit newer companies to be exempt from income taxes, or utilize different approaches to taxing the value additive components of production by an entity.